 2. Use two different locks

-This is a highly effective tip.
-Using two different types of locks (for example, a U-lock + a chain) multiplies the time needed to break the security.
-Thieves act quickly: if it takes them more than 2-3 minutes, they often give up.
+This is an extremely effective trick.
+Using two different types of locks (for example, a U-lock and a chain) increases the time required to defeat the security many times over.
+Thieves act quickly: if it takes them more than 2–3 minutes, they will often give up.

-• A fixed lock (U-lock) for the frame + a portable lock (chain or folding) for the front wheel.
+• A fixed frame lock (U-lock) plus a portable lock (chain or folding lock) for the front wheel.

 3. Remove the battery when parking

-The battery is one of the most sought-after parts of an electric bike.
-It resells easily, is lightweight, and can be worth several hundred euros.
+The battery is one of the most sought-after components of an electric bike.
+It is easy to resell, lightweight, and can be worth several hundred euros.

-• If you leave your bike parked outside, we encourage you to remove the battery and keep it with you, whether for a short or long parking.
+• If you leave your bike parked outside, we encourage you to remove the battery and keep it with you, whether parking for a short or long time.

 • This disables the bike, making it less attractive to steal (and harder to test or resell).

-• As a bonus, this prevents it from being exposed to temperature changes or humidity.
+• As an added benefit, this prevents it from being exposed to temperature fluctuations or humidity.

-If your battery can be locked, make sure it is securely locked with the key when you leave it.
+If your battery can be locked, check that it is securely locked with the key when you leave it.

 remove the battery from your electric bike

-Thieves act where they feel invisible and safe.
+Thieves operate where they feel invisible and undisturbed.
 To deter them:

-• Lock your bike in busy areas: near cafes, in front of shop windows, on pedestrian routes.
+• Secure your bike in busy areas: near cafés, in front of shop windows, or along pedestrian routes.

-• Avoid dark corners, quiet alleys, or backyards.
+• Avoid dark corners, quiet side streets, or backyards.

-• At night, place it under a streetlight, ideally near a passageway or an open establishment.
+• At night, place it under a streetlamp, ideally near a busy area or an open establishment.

-Places with traffic and natural surveillance (cameras, passersby, shops) are your best allies.
+Places with plenty of activity and natural surveillance (cameras, pedestrians, shops) are your best allies.

 Theft insurance: peace of mind every day

-Even well locked, an electric bike remains a target.
-Insurance is your best ally in case of the unexpected.
+Even when properly secured, an electric bike remains a target.
+Insurance is your best ally when the unexpected happens.

 Why insuring your electric bike is (almost) essential

-Even well secured with one or two locks, an electric bike remains a highly sought-after valuable item.
-And in case of theft, it is rare for the police to recover it.
-Insurance then becomes a real safety net, so you don’t lose your entire investment overnight.
+Even when properly secured with one or two locks, an electric bike remains a highly coveted valuable item.
+And when it is stolen, the police rarely manage to recover it.
+Insurance then becomes a true safety net, so you do not lose your entire investment overnight.

 What good electric bike insurance covers

-Unlike standard home insurance (often limited or unsuitable for electric bikes), dedicated bike insurance offers concrete guarantees designed for daily use:
+Unlike standard home insurance, which is often limited or unsuitable for electric bikes, dedicated bike insurance offers specific coverage designed for everyday use:

-• Theft by break-in or assault: if your bike is stolen while properly locked, you will be reimbursed (often at purchase value, depending on the bike's age).
+• Theft following a break-in or assault: if your bike is stolen while it was properly secured, you are reimbursed, often at its purchase value depending on the bike’s age.

 • Accidental damage: a fall, vandalism, or collision can damage your bike.
-The insurance covers repairs or replacement if necessary.
+Insurance covers repairs, or replacement if necessary.

-• Theft of spare parts: some plans also cover the theft of the battery, wheels, or saddle, provided they are securely attached and locked if possible.
+• Theft of removable parts: some policies also cover theft of the battery, wheels, or saddle, provided they are firmly attached and locked whenever possible.

-These guarantees are designed to prevent unpleasant daily surprises, without having to replace everything in case of trouble.
+These protections are designed to help you avoid everyday unpleasant surprises, without having to buy everything again in the event of a mishap.

-• Subscription: often within 1 to 2 months after purchase.
+• Sign-up: usually within 1 to 2 months of purchase.

-• Coverage duration: it can extend up to 5 years, with or without commitment depending on the plan.
+• Coverage period: it can extend for up to 5 years, with or without a commitment depending on the plan.

-• Compensation conditions: most insurances require the bike to have been locked with an approved lock (SRA or equivalent).
-A photo of the lock or proof of purchase may be requested.
+• Claim conditions: most insurance policies require the bike to have been secured with an approved anti-theft device (SRA or equivalent).
+A photo of the anti-theft device or proof of purchase may be requested.

-• Simplified claim: in case of theft or damage, the claim is made online in a few clicks.
-Reimbursement or replacement is usually quick, with no upfront costs.
+• Simplified claims: in the event of theft or damage, claims can be filed online in just a few clicks.
+Reimbursement or replacement is generally fast, with no upfront costs.

 A simple solution with Ritmic x Estaly